niegit/nie-lab-mkdocs/docs/labs/networking/lab1.md

 # Lab 1: Setting Up a {{ devices.cisco_switch.type }}
 ## Overview

-This lab guides you through the complete setup process of a {{ devices.cisco_switch.type }} using its web GUI.
+This lab guides you through the complete setup process of a **{{ devices.cisco_switch.type }}** using its web GUI.
 By the end of this lab, you'll have configured the switch, saved and backed up its configuration, and tested factory reset and restoration.

-🎯 **What You'll Learn:**

-1. 🛠️ Update firmware and add users/passwords.

-2. 💾 Save the running configuration to startup configuration.

-3. ⏰ Configure time settings.

-4. 🌐 Update the IP address for management access.

-5. 📶 Add and configure VLANs.

-6. 🔗 Update trunk ports for uplinks to a firewall and another switch.

-7. 📂 Back up the configuration to a USB or PC.

-8. 🔄 Factory reset the switch and restore the configuration.

----

 ⚡ **Before You Begin:**